git-developers/beauty-spa/readme.md

 * Create and compact database files
 * Create, define, modify and delete tables
 * Create, define and delete indexes
-* Browse, edit, add and delete records
-* Search records
-* Import and export records as text
-* Import and export tables from/to CSV files
-* Import and export databases from/to SQL dump files
-* Issue SQL queries and inspect the results
-* Examine a log of all SQL commands issued by the application

 ## What it is not